HazyResearch/meerkat/docs/source/guide/dataframe/ops/mapping.md

 The only difference between this code and the code in the previous section is that here we use {func}`~meerkat.defer` instead of {func}`~meerkat.map` when creating the `age` column.
 The result is the same, but here the computation of both `"age"` and `"ma_eligible"` is performed together at the end, instead of in two stages.

+### Chaining deferred maps

-**A more involved example.** Let's motivate the use of deferred maps with a more involved example: processing a dataset of images.
+Let's motivate the use of deferred maps with a more involved example: processing a dataset of images.
 We're going to use the [Imagenette dataset](https://github.com/fastai/imagenette#image%E7%BD%91), a small subset of the original [ImageNet](https://www.image-net.org/update-mar-11-2021.php).
 We can load it from the Meerkat dataset registry with the {func}`~meerkat.get` function.
 This dataset is made up of 10 classes (e.g. "garbage truck", "gas pump", "golf ball"), but we'll focus on a simpler binary classification task: "parachute" vs. "golf ball".

 ```{code-cell} ipython3
 :tags: [output_scroll]